 This course will focus on the English Romantic movement from about 1785 through the Victorian Period.
-Students will read the "Pre-Romantics" such as Burns and lesser-known Romantic poets; proceed to the high Romantics, such as Wordsworth and lesser lights such as Charlotte Smith; and on to the Victorians, such as Tennyson.
+Students will read the "Pre-Romantics", proceed to the high Romantics, and on to the Victorians.
 Students will do research and give oral reports in addition to hearing lectures.
 Prerequisites: ENG 101, 102 or ENG 111, 112 and at least one semester of Literature.
 Fall, alternate years.